-I can report that the number of complaints received this year has remained roughly the same as in the previous two years.
+From the information that I have been given, I can report that the number of complaints received this year has remained roughly the same as in the previous two years.

-Any Member contact with Taxi Licensing is still being reported to the Monitoring Officer and I can confirm that there were no instances of such this year.
+Any Member contact with Taxi Licensing is still being reported to the Monitoring Officer and I have been informed that there were no instances of such this year.